*This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link!*

 Autumn 2022 TBR

 How did my Summer TBR go?
-It was a bit hit and miss for me.
+It was a bit hit-and-miss for me.
 I ended up reading only five of the ten books I listed, and I may complete a sixth before September is over.
 I had so many ARCs to read, and I hit a bit of a slump in August that didn’t help matters at all.

 All titles are linked to Goodreads, and all synopsis are from Goodreads.
-The book covers are linked to Amazon.

 Without further ado, here is my Autumn 2022 TBR!